powersync-ja/powersync-service/.changeset/plenty-ads-matter.md

 '@powersync/service-rsocket-router': patch
 ---

-Added a log for current count of connected WebSocket connections.
+Added a tog for current count of connected WebSocket connections.